markv58/PCM-UDI-Clone/README.md

     sh install.sh

 The files should be updated.
 The clone with reboot.
 After the reboot you will need to input your camera information from the previous version of CloneCtrl before the clone will respond.
+The instruction are at the bottom of this page.

 ### This will only work with the official Raspberry Pi 7" touch screen.